 They are the only type of hornets in the UK.
 Their stings are much more painful and venomous than the stings of other wasp species.
 They are also larger in size and can reach up to 40mm—as large as a human thumb.
 Thankfully, they are quite rare in Britain and their hives are smaller in size.

 Many people find it hard to differentiate yellow jackets — the most common wasp species in Britain, from bees.
 It is extremely important to be able to tell the difference between both.

-Wasps in the UK are coloured in bright yellow and shiny black, and lack the distinct “hair” of bees.
+Wasps in the UK are coloured in bright yellow and shiny black and lack the distinct “hair” of bees.
 Their bodies are larger, slender and slicker.
-They have a narrow waist which connects the two segments.
-In flight, wasps leave their back pair of legs hanging in a specific manner.
+They have a narrow waist that connects the two segments.
+In-flight, wasps leave their back pair of legs hanging in a specific manner.